Blair Witch (film): Plot

-In 2014, James Donahue finds a video on YouTube containing an image of a woman he believes to be his sister Heather, who disappeared in 1994 near Burkittsville, Maryland while investigating the legend of the Blair Witch.
-He decides to travel to the woods to find out the truth, accompanied by his friend Peter Jones, Peter's girlfriend Ashley Bennett, and film student Lisa Arlington, who wants to film James' search as a documentary, The Absence of Closure.
-Locals Talia and Lane, who found and uploaded the video, say they will show the group the location that they found the tape, on the condition they can join them.
+In 2014, James Donahue finds a video on YouTube containing an image of a woman he believes to be his sister Heather, who disappeared in 1994 near Burkittsville, Maryland, while investigating the legend of the Blair Witch.
+Wanting to find out the truth, he travels to the woods with friend Peter Jones, Peter's girlfriend Ashley Bennett and film student Lisa Arlington, who wants to film James' search as a documentary, The Absence of Closure.
+Locals Talia and Lane, who had uploaded the video to YouTube, say they will show the group the location of the tape only if they can join.

-While walking through the woods and upon setting up camp for the night, Lane and Talia discuss the disappearance of Heather and her film crew, the 1940-41 murders by Rustin Parr, and other mysterious occurrences, which they ascribe to the Blair Witch.
-Specifically, Lane explains that the witch was not just left tied to a tree to die, instead tied high up in the tree with weights on her arms and legs to act as a makeshift torture rack.
+Ashley injures her foot while crossing a river.
+Upon setting up camp for the night, Lane and Talia discuss the disappearance of Heather and her crew, the 1940–41 Rustin Parr murders and other mysterious occurrences, which they ascribe to the Blair Witch.
+Lane explains the witch had not been abandoned on a tree to die, instead tied high up with weights on her limbs to act as a makeshift torture rack.

-The group hear noises during the night, then awaken at 2 p.m. to find strange stick figures hanging from the trees.
-When Lisa notices twine in Lane's backpack, he and Talia admit to creating the figures in order to convince the group to believe, but also point out that there is no explanation for the strange noises during the night and sleeping through the day.
-James and his associates banish Lane and Talia from the group and head out of the woods.
+Strange noises ensue during the night.
+Everyone awakes at 2 p.m. and sees strange stick figures hanging from trees.
+Upon Lisa noticing twine in Lane's backpack, he and Talia admit to creating the figures to convince them to believe in the curse.
+However, they are not able to give explanations for the prior incidents.
+Upset at their lies, James and his associates banish Lane and Talia from the group and head out of the woods.

-After hours of walking, the four arrive back at their original campsite.
-Lisa pilots a drone to obtain their location, but from its vantage point they can see no way out of the forest.
-Ashley becomes sick due to a wound on her foot, forcing the group to camp again.
-When Peter inspects Ashley's wounded foot, he notices what he thinks may be a parasite inside the wound.
-Peter leaves the camp for firewood, and is chased by an unknown entity.
-A tree falls on him and his body then disappears.
+After hours of walking, the four have circled back at their original campsite.
+Ashley's wounded foot and overall health have worsened, which forces the group to stay at the site.
+Lisa pilots a drone to obtain their location, but from its vantage point they see no way out of the forest.
+When Peter inspects Ashley's foot, the wound spasms, indicating a potential parasite inside.
+Peter leaves to collect firewood before being chased by an unknown entity.
+A tree falls on him and he is dragged away off-screen.